highamm/datascience234/docs/01-intro.md

 Comments are most useful for longer code chunks, as they allow you to remember why you did something.
 They also tell someone whom you've shared your code with why you did something.

 Save this file by clicking File -> Save or by using the keyboard shortcut Command + s (or Control + s on a PC).
-Knit this file by clicking the Knit button in the top-left window (with the knitting needles).
+Render this file by clicking the Render button in the top-left window.
 You should see a .html file pop up, if there are no errors in your code!

 ## Chapter Exercises {#chapexercise-1}

 __Note__: Usually, exercises will ask you to write code on your own using the week's chapter as a reference.
 However, for this initial chapter, we will do something a little different.

-Open a new .Rmd file (File -> New File -> `R Markdown` -> OK) and delete the text explaining what `R Markdown` is in lines 10 and below.
+Open a new .qmd file (File -> New File -> `Quarto Document` -> OK) and delete the text explaining what `Quarto` is in lines 10 and below.
 Then, complete the following exercises.

 Exercise 1.
-Read the very short paper at <a href="https://joss.theoj.org/papers/10.21105/joss.01686" target="_blank">https://joss.theoj.org/papers/10.21105/joss.01686</a> on an Introduction to the `tidyverse`, and answer the questions below in your `R Markdown` file.
+Read the very short paper at <a href="https://joss.theoj.org/papers/10.21105/joss.01686" target="_blank">https://joss.theoj.org/papers/10.21105/joss.01686</a> on an Introduction to the `tidyverse`, and answer the questions below in your `Quarto` file.
 I'm imagining this whole exercise should only take you ~ 20-25 minutes.

-Answer the following questions by typing answers in your .Rmd document.
+Answer the following questions by typing answers in your .qmd document.
 You should not need to make any new code chunks, as the questions don't ask you to do any coding!

 1. What are the two major areas that the `tidyverse` __doesn't__ provide tools for?